the-wake/a18-social-media-api/README.md

 * **DELETE /api/thoughts/:thoughtId/reactions/reactionId** - Delete a reaction from a thought.

 ### Associations
 We use arrays and the .populate() function to create associations, so that the relevant information is rendered between associated fields.
+Reactions don't have a Model (just a Schema), so they don't need to be populated into our Thought renders since each Reaction is pushed directly into the Reactions array of its associated Thought.

 ## Tools Used
 * JavaScript